phpconcept/aruba-ws-server/README.md

 ### Introduction

-Following sections are covering some of the keep info in order to use the demo server.
+Following sections are covering some of the key info in order to use the demo server.

 ### Start Include Mode

 Be default the websocket server will listen to the reception port, and will accept incoming connections from Access Points.
 However it will not by default on-board all discovered BLE devices.
 An include mode feature will allow to select which kind of devices are to be monitored.
 To start the include mode from the client, connect to the server (if not already done), click on the "Start Include Mode" button.
-You can also use the API, which allow for additional parameters.
-After a while (the time for the first telemetry packet from the AP), the devices should be on-boarded.
+After a while (the time to receive the first telemetry packet from the AP), the devices should be on-boarded.
 The include mode can be stopped if needed.

 ![Devices List](doc/images/include_mode.png)